from small one page howto to huge articles all in one place

 -

-Remove the notes for a given object (defaults to HEAD).
-This is equivalent to specifying an empty note message to the
+Remove the notes for given objects (defaults to HEAD).
+When giving zero or one object from the command line, this is equivalent to specifying an empty note message to the

 edit